knurling-rs/defmt/book/src/json-output.md

 {"data":"println","host_timestamp":1643113389707313290,"level":null,"location":{"file":"src/bin/levels.rs","line":15,"module_path":{"crate_name":"levels","modules":[],"function":"__cortex_m_rt_main"}},"target_timestamp":"4"}
 ```

-🤔: That seems convenient, but what is this schema version in the first line?
+> 🤔: That seems convenient, but what is this schema version in the first line?

 It indicates the version of the json format you are using. `probe-run` will always output it as a header at the beginning of each stream of logs.
 We anticipate that the format will slightly change while `probe-run` and `defmt` evolve.
 Using this version you always know which revision is in use and can act upon that.

-🤗: Thank you for the explanation!
+> 🤗: Sounds great!

+## Data transfer objects

+> 🤔: So, what can I do with the JSON output?

+There really are no boundaries.
+You can process the JSON with any programming language you like.
+If you want to do that in rust, we provide some data transfer objects which implement `serde`'s `trait Serialize` and `trait Deserialize`, in the [`defmt-json-schema`] crate.

+See how they can be use in [this example](https://github.com/knurling-rs/defmt/blob/b396257be01f477eda2ac16f7e62dece31749963/decoder/defmt-json-schema/examples/simple.rs) and how they are defined below.

-## JsonFrame
+### JsonFrame

-The [`defmt-json-schema`] crate provides a data transfer object `struct JsonFrame` which is used to serialize the log frame to JSON and can be used to deserialize it back to rust as well.
+The most important one is the `struct JsonFrame`.
+It contains all the information for one log-statement.

-The `JsonFrame` is defined like this ...
+It is defined like this:

 ```rust
 pub struct JsonFrame {